Mahomes named NFL MVP for second time

 |Venue: State Farm Stadium, Glendale Date: Sunday, 12 February Start: 23:30 GMT

-Kansas City Chiefs quarterback Patrick Mahomes was a unanimous winner of the NFL's Most Valuable Player award for the 2022 season.
+Kansas City Chiefs quarterback Patrick Mahomes was named the NFL's Most Valuable Player for the 2022 season, the second time he has won the award.

 The 27 year old, who was also the 2018 MVP, led the NFL with 41 touchdown passes in the regular season and a career-high 5,250 passing yards.